ryzech/vara/README.md

 In the below example the scripts used are for macOS but all platforms are provided.
 Windows uses a `.bat` file though.

+Or... just use an IDE (CLion, Visual Studio, all should have CMake support.)

 ```shell
 # Build Debug (macOS)
 ./build/macos/build-debug.sh